-It’s always more efficient to winterize your home than to deal with winter-related issues as or after they occur, and it also ends up being a whole lot cheaper too.
-In this blog post, we’ll go over all of the basics that you need to know in order to effectively winterize your home, plus our recommendations for the best programmable thermostats so that you can stay as comfortable as possible during the colder months.
+It’s always more efficient, and much cheaper, to winterize your home ahead of colder weather, than to deal with winter-related home issues after they occur.
+In this blog post, we’ll go over all of the basics that you need to know in order to effectively winterize your home, plus a few other recommendations so that you can stay as comfortable as possible during the colder months.

 This is a good one to start with because it’s easy, cheap, and makes a huge difference in the internal temperature of your home.
 Sealing your doors and windows helps prevent cold drafts from making their way inside, in turn keeping you more comfortable and putting less stress on your heating system.
 It can also save you a lot of money—according to the U.S. Department of Energy, drafts can waste as much as 5% to 30% of your energy use.